Rachael Ellering

-Rachael Ellering (born December 28, 1992) is an American professional wrestler.
-She is a former Impact Knockouts Tag Team Champion.

-She is the daughter of Paul Ellering.
-She has worked in WWE's NXT brand under the ring name Rachael Evers.
+Rachael Ellering (born December 28, 1992) is an American professional wrestler signed to Ring of Honor (ROH) and sister promotion All Elite Wrestling (AEW).
+She is also known for her work in Impact Wrestling, where she is a former Impact Knockouts Tag Team Champion.
+She has also worked in WWE under the ring name Rachael Evers.

 Professional wrestling career

-Early career
+Early career (2015-2016)

-Ellering trained at the Storm Wrestling Academy, and graduated during December 2015.
+Ellering trained at the Storm Wrestling Academy, and graduated in December 2015.
 She went on to debut in Prairie Wrestling Alliance on November 21, 2015, in a match with Lance Storm against Brett Morgan and Gisele Shaw.
 Ellering made her Shine Wrestling debut at Shine 34 in a match won by Tessa Blanchard.
 In a rematch at Shine 35, Ellering won.